Erosion Control Rule

 (d) Name, address and telephone number of a single individual responsible for overseeing implementation of the erosion control plan on site.

-(e) Documentation of all applicable county, municipal or township approvals for the proposed action or a statement that no such approvals are required.
+(e) Documentation of all applicable federal, state, county, municipal or township applications for the proposed action or a statement that uch approval is not required.

 (f) Application date.